-All applications to the Assumption University PA Program must be submitted through the Central Application Service for Physician Assistants (CASPA).
+All applications to the Assumption University PA Program will be submitted through the Central Application Service for Physician Assistants (CASPA).

 All students must have a completed bachelor's degree from a regionally accredited institution.
-The degree must be conferred on or before the October 1 deadline of the current year's application cycle.
+The degree must be conferred on or before the 01 October deadline of the current year's application cycle.